Hi! I’m Carrie.

 - I don’t drink coffee, but I’m almost always steeping a cup of tea

 After five awesome years in Albuquerque (where I was honored to be part of Doulas of the Southwest), my husband’s job led my family to relocate to New Orleans in early 2019.
-I am still involved in several birth projects in New Mexico, including the UNM Birth Companion Program and the New Mexico Doula Association.
+In 2022, we moved to Austin, Texas.

 I support births in all settings (hospital, birth center, home) and have experience with vaginal birth after cesarean, planned cesarean birth, medically-complicated and high-risk pregnancies, and more.
 Supporting diverse families, like single parents and LGBTQI people, is important to me.